taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 4

-Min: *"Nicki?
+Min: *"Will you stop interrupting me??
+Nicki?
 Did you just hang up on me??"*

 In frustration, Min yells out loud.